cpfaff/befdata/README.md

 database.yml.dist -> database.yml
 application.yml.dist -> appication.yml
 mailer.yml.dist -> mailer.yml
+secrets.yml.dist -> secrets.yml
 ```

 Afterwards you need to open them and make your changes to the configuration
 according to your needs.
 The files are commented so you can understand what the
 separate options do.

-* Create a secret key.
+* Create a secret key for the default local environment (development)

 ```
 bundle exec rake secret
 ```

-You copy and paste it into the configuration file
+You copy and paste it into the configuration file in the appropriate
-`config/initializers/secret_token.rb`
+section (development)
+`config/secrets.yml`

 * Set up the database

-We are using postgres as our database backend.
-When you have set it up you
+We are using postgres as database backend.
+First you need to configure your
-should change the password of the root user which is named postgres.
-When you
+local postgres installation.
+You should change the password of the root user in
-have done this create a new user for BEFadta and a database you want to use in
+postgres which is named postgres.
+When you have done this create a new user for
+your BEFadta instance and a database you want to use in our application.
+Make
-our application.
-Make the new user the owner of the database.
+the new user the owner of the database.

 * Connect to the database

 In the configuration file `config/database.yml` you can set the `host` the
 `database` the `username` and `password` for different environments
 (`production`, `test`, `development`).
-If you want to run this on a dedicated
+As we are running this on a local
-Linux server, you need only the `production` environment related information.
+computer we, for now you use the `development` settings.
+Add all information to
-Add all information from the database you just have set up.
+the section from the your postgres database setup.

-If you run this locally on your computer, and if want spin up an instance of
-BEFdata with the rails builtin server you might also want to setup the other
-environments (particularly development).

 4. Configure ImageMagick